 Dating as far back as the Late Middle Ages, Christmas markets originated in Germany yet are now held in many countries across Europe – Andorra included.
 Different towns throughout the country host their own Christmas markets during December, with markets in Andorra la Vella , La Massana, Ordino, Encamp and Sant Julià de Lòria.

 Typically, you’ll find stalls offering traditional Christmas decorations and ornaments, assorted crafts and artisan products, as well as food stalls such as creperias.
-Often there is entertainment, including performances by choirs, and activities for the children, such as traditional games and a temporary ice skating rink.
+Often there is entertainment, including performances by choirs, and activities for the kids, such as traditional games and a temporary ice skating rink.

 While most markets are held over a weekend, the Christmas Village in Andorra la Vella runs the entire month of December.
+The hustle and bustle of people filling up the streets while shopping for Christmas decorations adds to the merry cheer that fills the Andorran air.

 Andorra la Vella Christmas Village